Milk is a wholesome, nutrient-rich drink produced naturally from a dairy cow who is milked 2-3 times each day.

 - Chocolate: Nutritious doesn’t have to be boring.
 Chocolate milk strikes a perfect balance between good nutrition and good fun and delivers nutrients many kids fall short on.
 Pour one more.

-In fact, cow’s milk is a good source of nine essential nutrients – calcium, potassium, vitamin D, vitamin A, vitamin B12, phosphorus, riboflavin, niacin and protein.
+In fact, cow’s milk is a good or excellent source of nine essential nutrients – protein, calcium, vitamins A and D, vitamin B12, riboflavin (B2), niacin, phosphorus, and pantothenic acid.
 Nutrients that, in combination have been shown to help kids and teens grow healthy and strong and have been associated with:

 - Improved bone health in adults

 - Controlled blood pressure (as an important component of DASH diet – Dietary Approaches to Stop Hypertension – a diet endorsed by the American Heart Association™ to lower blood pressure)

 From a Chef